scriptingosx/desktoppr/README.md

 For Ventura and higher, binaries and applications run by LaunchAgents need to be approved with a `com.apple.servicemanagement` profile so they appear as managed in the login items section in Settings.app.
 The [sample configuration profile](examples/desktoppr-profile.mobileconfig) contains those settings, as well.

-desktoppr uses the following keys:
+`desktoppr` uses the following profile keys:

 #### `picture` (type: `string`)